European Cruise Packing List: Essentials for City & Cultural Exploration

 Formal Night Outfits

-- Cocktail dresses, suits, or elegant pantsuits.
+- Cocktail dresses, suits, or elegant pantsuits

-- Polished shoes for evening events.
+- Polished shoes

 Must‑Have Accessories for Cultural Travel